My Creative Healing Story: If you prefer to listen to my story rather than read it Click HERE

 During that creative period, I left my marriage, fell in love with my soul mate, and moved away from my family of origin to start a brand new life.
 It was during that time of change and emotional upheaval that I became a passionate keeper of private art and written journals.
 For many years thereafter, I would buy a new journal and devote myself to one creative practice until the journal was filled.
 For years I filled many "dedicated journals" with paintings, drawings, collages, mandalas and writings.

 I remember distinctly when my three-month visionary state stopped.
 When the period of crisis that intensified my consciousness settled back into practical functioning, all of my emotional heaviness came back into my body with a big discouraging thud.
 I remember saying to my partner with great sadness as it was happening, “I am closing down.”
-We went empty baseball field in the middle of the city, and with a mixture of resignation and desperation, I said "good-bye" to my visionary state as I danced under the stars.
+We went to an empty baseball field in the middle of the city, and with a mixture of resignation and desperation, I said "good-bye" to my visionary state as I danced under the stars.

 While I briefly enjoyed a visionary creative state when I was 30 years old, the period of my thirties was about working with my shadow self through my expressive art and writing.
 Because I had a glimpse of how I felt on an essence level through my crisis-induced “upliftment” experience, my “default” of sadness, guilt, fear and self-doubt felt unbearable.
 I created many journals during that time that were very "dark," visually drawing myself clawing my way up out the dark hole of depression - looking for the light of self-love.